The Ukrainian Evacuees Support Program

 The program is tailored for participants with diverse educational backgrounds and English

 proficiency, concluding with a 6-week practical work experience (20 hours per week).
-This blend of classroom learning and hands-on experience aims for quick labor force entry.
+This blend of classroom learning and hands-on experience aims for quick labour force entry.
 NBUES utilizes a hybrid training model, combining in-person and online for greater accessibility.

 Organized into 7 cohorts, the program aims to support 70 participants, ensuring personalized training and individual attention.
 With a goal of a 70% employment outcome, NBUES is committed to effectively preparing Ukrainian evacuees for successful integration into the Canadian job market.